md-lin/united-site/README.md

 - accounts are password protected

 # TODO
-- create an ER diagram to model the database
+- build a relational model based on the ER diagram
 - build a basic site for one person to store their records
 - add login functionality